chef-boneyard/chef-rfc/new/maintenance_policy.md

 Handle contributions on GitHub - first response to a PR within 48 hours Be available on IRC
-Attend the developers meeting (do not miss more than 3 in a row) Be available to answer mailing list questions within 48 hours Weekends and local holidays in the maintainer’s jurisdiction are not counted for timeliness requirements.
+Attend the developers meeting (do not miss more than 3 in a row - special dispensation can be made for difficult time zones) Be available to answer mailing list questions within 48 hours Weekends and local holidays in the maintainer’s jurisdiction are not counted for timeliness requirements.
 Absences for reasonable causes such as vacations, illness, etc. are also acceptable; Maintainers should notice of absences via the development mailing list whenever possible.
 Committed to 100% tests passing for your component